paviliondev/discourse-plugin-manager/README.md

 ### Scheduled Rebuilds

-The servers running this plugin use ``crontab`` to automatically rebuild every 24 hours, and automatically cleanup docker containers every 4 days.
+The servers running this plugin use ``crontab`` to automatically rebuild every 24 hours, and automatically cleanup docker containers every Monday and Thursday.

 The cron jobs on both servers are